Milford Sound is one of New Zealand’s most popular areas for tourists.

 Instead, they had just one option for lunch – chicken or halloumi burger.
 This wasn’t an issue for us and it turned out the chicken burger left us wanting to eat it again the next day!
 Something that doesn’t happen often with Dec, who loves variety with his meals.

-The evening menu was a little more varied but required preordering in the morning to ensure the Chef knew who he was catering for that evening – the food was then freshly cooked when we arrived for our table.
+The evening menu was a little more varied but required preordering in the morning to ensure the Chef knew who he was catering for that evening – the food was then freshly cooked when we arrived at our table.

 Over the two nights, we tried the salmon and pork belly starters followed by the venison steaks and monkfish mains.